Nonequilibrium dynamics of suppression, revival, and loss of charge order in a laser pumped electron-phonon system: Detailed dynamics of order parameter

 \subsection{Critical pulse strength regime}

-For $E_0 \gtrsim 0.4$ the nature of $S_{\bf Q}(t)$ changes.
-Beyond a few cycles of oscillatory response both the phonon and charge structure factors are suppressed to roughly $\sim 1-2 \%$ of their pre-pulse value, and persist in this state - with small oscillations - for a timescale that we call $\tau_{cr}$.
-Beyond this both $S^x_{\bf Q}(t)$ and $S^n_{\bf Q}(t)$ `revive', reaching a finite but low amplitude long time state.
+For $E_0 \gtrsim 0.35$ the nature of $\vert x_{\bf Q}(t)\vert$ changes.
+Beyond a few cycles of oscillatory response both the phonon and charge density fields are suppressed to roughly $\sim 1-2 \%$ of their pre-pulse value, and persist in this state - with small oscillations - for a timescale that we call $\tau_{cr}$.
+Beyond this both $\vert x_{\bf Q}(t) \vert $ and $\vert n_{\bf Q}(t) \vert$ `revive', reaching a finite but low amplitude long time state.
 Fig.7.(a) and (c) show the time dependence of the two structure factors at $E_0 = 0.45$, the main panels show the overall time dependence while the inset shows the initial drop that occurs over $\sim 25 \tau_0$.
-Remarkably, a description of the form
+A description of the form $ x_{\bf Q}(t) \sim A e^{-(\tau_{cr}/t)^{\beta}} + B cos (\Omega_{\bf Q}t) $ captures multiple features of the complex dynamics.
+Beyond the initial drop the function above captures the following features of the data: (i)~The low amplitude quiescent state, at $t \lesssim \tau_{cr}$, is described by exponentially small contribution from the first term, and small oscillations $B \vert cos(\Omega_{\bf Q}t) \vert$, with $B \ll 1$. (ii)~As $t$ goes beyond $\tau_{cr}$ the $A$ term makes a significant contribution, seen in the rise of the mean curve.
+The exponential saturates for $t \gg \tau_{cr}$ but long term oscillations persist. (iii)~Finally, the mean value of $\vert x_{\bf Q} \vert$ rises as $1 - (\tau_{cr}/t)^{\beta}$ at long times, a power law rather than exponential rise to the steady state.